 * External Dimensions: 26.8in (W) x 12.5in (D) x 3.7in (H)

 * Compatible OS: Mac OS X (10.5, 10.6 or later), Windows 7 Home Premium/Professional/Ultimate, Windows® Vista Home Basic/Home Premium/Ultimate/Business (SP1 and later), Windows XP Home Edition/Professional (SP3 and later).
 (Note: Not compatible with Windows XP Professional x64 edition)

-Purchase the Pioneer DDJ-T1 Traktor Controller
+Best Price for the Pioneer DDJ-T1 Traktor Controller